szat/MVV1/README.md

-# What is this?
+# What is Multi-View Video?

 This project takes aim at reproducing the results from the paper “Spatial and Temporal Interpolation of Multi-View Image Sequences”, by Tobias Gurdan, Martin R. Oswalk, Daniel Gurdan, and Daniel Cremers.

-Although we were not able to achieve their results, this projects tries to morph a video into another video of the same scene, the two videos being synchronized.
+This project morphs a video into another video of the same scene, the two videos being synchronized.
 To achieve this, mvv\_demo is run, where we extract keypoints from both videos frame by frame using AKAZE, filter them using first Lowe's ratio test and then RANSAC.

 The resulting keypoints are triangulated using a Delauney triangulation and affine transformations are computed.
 This triangulation information is fed into the CUDA routine cuda\_demo, which then morphs the frames by applying the affine transformations onto the triangles, sending the corresponding textures forward from one video onto the other, finally displaying the frames directly from the GPU.